DaveBenham/VenomModules/README.md

 Each knob has a custom menu option to tailor the knob to your needs.

 #### Knob Range
+Determines the minimum and maximum voltage of the knob.
 - **0-1 V**
 - **0-2 V**
 - **0-5 V**